mare-imbrium/umbra/README.md

 - `width` - defaults to length of `text` but can be larger or smaller.
 Can be negative.
 - `height` - Height of multiline widgets or boxes.
 Can be negative.
 - `color_pair` - Combination of foreground and background color. see details for creating colors.
-- `attr` : maybe `BOLD` , `NORMAL` , `REVERSE` or `UNDERLINE`
+- `attr` : visual attribute of text in widget.
+Can be `BOLD` , `NORMAL` , `REVERSE` or `UNDERLINE`
 - `highlight_color_pair` - color pair to use when the widget gets focus
 - `highlight_attr` - attribute to use when the widget gets focus
 - `focusable` - whether the widget may take focus.
 - `visible` - whether the widget is visible.
 - `state` - :NORMAL or :HIGHLIGHTED.
 Highlighted refers to focussed.

 If `row` is negative, then the position will be recalculated whenever the window is resized.
 Similarly, if `width` and `height` are negative, then the width is stretched to the end of the window.
 If the window is resized, this will be recalculated.
 This enables some simple resizing and placing of screen components.
-For complex resizing and repositioning the Form's `:RESIZE` event should be used.
+For complex resizing and repositioning, the Form's `:RESIZE` event should be used.

+#### attr_property

+  This is a variation of `attr_accessor`.
+It refers to attributes of an object that should result in the object being repainted, when the attribute is changed.
+However, whenever such attributes are modified, a `:PROPERTY_CHANGE` event is also fired, so that processing can be attached to such changes.

 ### Creating a Label